Toyota Aygo review - Engines, performance and drive

 - 1Toyota Aygo reviewThe Toyota Aygo is frugal, fun and has fashionable looks, but there’s tough city car competition

-- 2Engines, performance and drive - currently readingLively little 3-cylinder engine makes all the right noises, but Toyota’s little Aygo is most at home in the city
+- 2Engines, performance and drive - currently readingLively three-cylinder engine makes all the right noises, but Toyota’s little Aygo is most at home in the city.

 - 3MPG, CO2 and Running CostsFrugal, clean and warrantied to the hilt.
 Living within your means can be fun after all…